istio/istio.io/content/blog/2018/data-plane-setup/index.md

     - [[ .MeshConfig.ProxyListenPort ]]
 {{< /text >}}

 You can also use the annotation `sidecar.istio.io/inject` in the pod template to override the default policy.
-The following is to disable automatic injection of the sidecar.
+The following example disables the automatic injection of the sidecar for the pods in a `Deployment`.

 {{< text yaml>}}
 apiVersion: extensions/v1beta1